-Off-site SEO techniques involve efforts made on websites outside of your own to push your own ranking higher.
+Off-site search engine optimization techniques involve efforts made on websites outside of your own to push your own ranking higher.
 The key element to off-site SEO is link building or “backlinks,” which is an effort to have other reputable, high-traffic websites link back to your site.

 Backlinks are a signal of trust to search engines and they can play a huge part in your ranking position.
 Ensure that the links are coming from well-known and trusted sites and your ranking will be positively affected.
 Don’t try and trick the search engine into recognizing bad links, using “black hat” tactics, because more likely than not, you’ll get penalized and potentially banned from search engines.

 After overviewing what search engine optimization is, why it’s important and how to implement — keep in mind that SEO should be treated as a positive practice with long term benefits, not an exact science with immediate results.
 Your rankings highly depend on who you are competing with, including the size of the company, years in business and their own on and off-site SEO efforts.